rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 The next end of month musing
 ----------------------------

 * Gave up on reporting weekly logs.
-(I'm generally keeping the logs up to date, but I'm not perfect.)
+(Eventually, I gave up recording the logs.
+But I need to start again, because that's part of what I promised to report to the dean.)
 * Wrote [rambly piece on language](language-2018-05-02).
 One of the first comments I got was "Great piece!"
 Perhaps content is more important than structure.